chrisckc/aurelia-cli-skeleton-typescript-webpack/Readme.md

 https://github.com/aurelia/skeleton-navigation/tree/master/skeleton-typescript-webpack

+Fixed issue in template where hamburger menu does not collapse after selecting menu item.

+Added Sass support to webpack config and scss files to allow bootstrap v4 customisation and compilation.

+Updated the nav-bar style to make it look more like the previous bootstrap v3 nav-bar in the Aurelia skeletons

 TODO: Fix the broken karma tests, they work in the skeleton-typescript-webpack configuration(despite at-loader errors showing) but not in this.
 Note: at-loader  is not used in the CLI generated config.

 ## Running and building